Canon 1D vs Fujifilm X-A7

 Studio photographers will appreciate that the Canon 1D (unlike the X-A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-A7 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon 1D or the Fujifilm X-A7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.